CatanneF/BookStoreProject/README.md

 Two functions can be found in the nav bar: on the left, the user can click on “my bookshelf” to navigate to the Bookshelf page.
 On the right side, there is a search bar where a user can search up books by title.
 This will then navigate to the Search Results page which will display appropriate results.

 ### Bookshelf:
 The first page, the user’s Bookshelf, will be navigated to once the user has logged in successfully.
-Here they will see a list of books saved to their bookshelf under one of three categories: want to read, currently reading and read.
+Here they will see a list of books saved to their bookshelf under one of three categories: Want to Read, Currently Reading and Read.

-On this page, the user can change a book’s location between the three shelf categories, delete a book from the bookshelf, or click on either a book’s thumbnail image or title, which will navigate to the Book Details page , containing more details about the selected book.
+On this page, the user can change a book’s location between the three shelf categories, delete a book from the bookshelf, or click on either a book’s thumbnail image or title, which will navigate to the Book Details page tha contains more details about the selected book.

 ### Book Details: